 Might it be that Oswald was involved, but not the shooter?
-Might it be that he set up the sniper's nest, planted his gun and fingerprints, and then intended to fly to Mexico?
-Might he have been a pigeon to deflect scrutiny from the real shooter?
+Might it be that he set up the sniper's nest, planted his gun and fingerprints, and then intended to fly him to Mexico?
+Might he have been a pigeon to deflect scrutiny from the actual shooter?
 Might it be that his promised ride to the plane failed to show, and he panicked?

 It seems likely that his role was to disappear, leaving law enforcement frustratedly searching for a fugitive who got away, never to look closely at the real perpetrators.